geoserver/geoserver.github.io/_posts/2021-03-04-geoserver-2-19-rc-released.md

 ![MapML previews can be mashed up by dragging the URL of one preview onto another](/img/posts/2.19-RC/mapml-preview-mashup.png)<br/>
 *Mash up MapML previews by drag and drop*

+The Maps for HTML community would like to thank Andrea Aime, Jody Garnett and the GeoServer PSC for their support and help in getting this extension published.

 More information on the GeoServer MapML extension is available in the [user guide](https://docs.geoserver.org/latest/en/user/extensions/mapml/index.html)